cloudquery/cloudquery/website/tables/k8s/k8s_rbac_cluster_role_bindings.md

 # Table: k8s_rbac_cluster_role_bindings

-This table shows data for K8s Rbac Cluster Role Bindings.
+This table shows data for Kubernetes (K8s) Role-Based Access Control (RBAC) Cluster Role Bindings.

 The primary key for this table is **uid**.